4s6ggs/icom-icm710-vfo/README.md

 * USB interface
 * Cable connection
 * Controller connection
-* Whether another application has opened the COM port
+* Whether another program has opened the COM port

 ---

-## Commands Are Sent but the Radio Does Not Respond
+## Commands Are Sent but Radio Does Not Respond

 If the COM Monitor shows transmitted commands but no radio response, check: